iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 </figcaption>
 </figure>

 This file is written in YAML-LD[^yaml-ld], which is a mapping of JSON-LD[^json-ld] W3C standard from JSON[^json] to YAML[^yaml].
+This is one of file formats Iolanta can natively understand.

 [^yaml]: https://yaml.org/spec/1.2.2/
 [^yaml-ld]: :material-github: https://github.com/json-ld/yaml-ld
 [^json-ld]: https://json-ld.org
 [^json]: https://json.org

-When reading the source files, Iolanta applies a default JSON-LD Context[^default-context], which provides a few default definitions.
+When reading the source files, Iolanta applies a default JSON-LD Context[^default-context], which makes it easier to write those files.

+Default vocabulary and base IRI is set to `local:` IRI scheme.
+That's the scheme every QName is interpreted with.

 For instance, `$id` is an alias of [`@id`](https://www.w3.org/TR/json-ld/#node-identifiers) JSON-LD keyword.
 As indicated in YAML-LD Specification, `@` character which defines JSON-LD keywords is a reserved character in YAML, which means using this character requires quoting, as shown on {{ render("fig-quoting") }}.